jonhadfield/puppet-wordpress/README.markdown

 * `wp_debug_display`<br />
   Specifies the `WP_DEBUG_DISPLAY` value that extends debugging to cause debug messages to be shown inline, in HTML pages.
 Default: 'false'

+### Define wordpress::instance

+* The parameters for `wordpress::instance` is exactly the same as the class `wordpress` except as noted below.
+* The title will be used as the default value for `install_dir` unless otherwise specified.
+* The `db_name` and `db_user` parameters are required.

+### Other classes and defines

+The classes `wordpress::app` and `wordpress::db` and defines `wordpress::instance::app` and `wordpress::instance::db` are technically private, but any PRs which add documentation and tests  so that they may be made public for multi-node deployments are welcome!

 ## Example Usage

-Default deployment (insecure; default passwords and installed as root):
+Default single deployment (insecure; default passwords and installed as root):

 ```puppet
 class { 'wordpress': }